Kinshasa: Ethnic groups and migration

-The city's rapid urbanization has been driven largely by internal migration.
-Beginning during the colonial era and intensifying after independence in 1960, waves of Congolese from various provinces moved to Kinshasa in search of economic opportunity, political stability, and access to education and services.
-This demographic surge was channeled through two principal corridors: a river route from northern and central Congo and a road route through Bandundu and Kongo Central.
-The migration intensified during times of national crisis, especially during political upheavals in the 1990s and protracted conflicts in eastern DRC, which transformed Kinshasa into a refuge for displaced populations from across the country.
+The city's internal migration began during the colonial era and intensified after independence in 1960.
+Waves of Congolese from various provinces moved to Kinshasa in search of economic opportunity, political stability, and access to education and services.
+During the colonial era, significant migrations happened along two main routes: the river route for populations from the north and center of the Congo River, and the road route through Bandundu and Kongo Central.
+This movement intensified after independence and peaked during the political transition of the 1990s and the First and Second Congo Wars in the east, which transformed Kinshasa into a refuge for displaced populations from across the country.